aws-solutions-library-samples/aws-insurancelake-etl/docs/transforms.md

 ### hash
 {: .no_toc }
 Apply a SHA256 hash function to specified column values.
+This transform implements vaultless tokenization.

 |Parameter    |Type    |Description
 |---	|---	|---